oktadev/okta-blog/_source/_posts/2021-12-06-spring-data-elasticsearch.md

 [_Java API Client_](https://www.elastic.co/guide/en/elasticsearch/client/java-api-client/current/index.html)<br>
 The new client library, independent from Elasticsearch core, provides strongly typed requests and responses, blocking and asynchronous versions for all APIs, fluent builders and functional patterns, jackson and JSON-b support.

-### Spring Data Elasticsearch
+## Hello Spring Data Elasticsearch!

 Spring Data Elasticsearch is another integration option that adds the Spring Repository abstraction as the data access layer.
 Operations are sent through a client connected to the Elasticsearch node.
 With Spring Data, the High Level REST Client is the default client, although Elasticsearch documentation states that this client is deprecated in favor of the Java API Client since version 7.15.
 The Java API Client is not listed as a supported client yet.
 The Java Transport Client is still supported in Spring Data, but the general recommendation is to use the High Level Client.
 Instead of calling the Elasticsearch APIs directly, the repository and rest template abstractions provide a simplified interface for document operations, encapsulating API request/response processing, and exposing a query interface that has multiple implementations for different levels of query complexity.
 Through the starter dependency, it can also handle client autoconfiguration and automatic document index mapping for simple use cases.

 Besides the High Level REST Client support, Spring Data provides the [_Reactive Client_](https://docs.spring.io/spring-data/elasticsearch/docs/current/reference/html/#elasticsearch.clients.reactive), a non-official driver based on WebClient, with calls operated directly on the reactive stack.
 The Reactive Client also depends on the Elasticsearch core as it is designed for handling Elasicsearch request/response types.

-## A JHipster Spring Boot application with Spring Data Elasticsearch
+## Build an application with Spring Data Elasticsearch

 JHipster provides the Elasticsearch option to add search capabilities on top of your database.
 The integration is based on Spring Data Elasticsearch repositories, so let's generate a reactive Blog application to explore what the generator provides.
 The Blog application built in this tutorial is based on the JHipster sample [reactive-ms.jdl](https://github.com/jhipster/jdl-samples/blob/main/reactive-ms.jdl), but adding Maven, MongoDB (Elasticsearch integration only works with SQL databases and MongoDB), Bootstrap pagination, Okta authentication, and Kibana for index mapping inspection.

-Start by creating a `spring-data-elasticsearch` folder for the project, get the application JDL from the [Github](https://github.com/indiepopart/spring-data-elasticsearch.git) repository, and generate the application with JHipster:
+Start by creating a `spring-data-elasticsearch` folder for the project, fetch the application JDL from the [GitHub repository](https://github.com/oktadev/okta-spring-data-elasticsearch-example), and generate the application with JHipster:

 ```shell
 mkdir spring-data-elasticsearch